arkikky/w3w/README.md

 3. Run `npm run dev`or `yarn dev`
 4. Make your changes
 5. Thanks for clone my repo, and enjoy 💞️

+### From Creator

+- 👋 Hi, I’m ikky
+- 📫 How to reach me at my email : ikky.andreansyah@gmail.com